-In the three and a half years I have worked for SoftwareONE, I have had the opportunity to speak to hundreds of IT Professionals in the Small to Midmarket (SMB) space regarding how they manage their software assets.
+In the years I have worked for SoftwareOne, I have had the opportunity to speak to hundreds of IT Professionals in the Small to Mid-market Businesses (SMB) space regarding how they manage their software assets.

 Do they have full visibility of: